A quantum computer achieves significantly more computing power with qubits than a supercomputer with bits. How this works, simply explained.

 Traditional IT is based on bits – currents of electrical or optical impulses which represent ones and zeros.
 Our entire digital world, from tweets and emails, to Netflix streams, consists of long strings of these binary numbers.
 Quantum computing, in contrast, works with what are known as quantum bits (“qubits” for short).

 Qubits inhabit a “superposition”.
-They simultaneously represent the states of 0 and 1.
+They simultaneously represent the states of 0 and 1, and everything in between.
 Only when they are measured do they take on one value or the other.
 Think of tossing a coin – while it is in the air, the result could be heads or tails.
 Only once it stops do we see the result.
 By inhabiting these “superpositions”, a group of qubits can calculate a large number of possible results in parallel.
-This allows a quantum computer to generate far more computing power than a supercomputer with the same number of bits.

 What is the difference between this and supercomputing?

-Quantum computing This has real industry applications for simulations, cryptography, artificial intelligence and machine learning.
+This raises the possibility of real industry applications for simulations, cryptography, artificial intelligence and machine learning.